-Following his tenure at Café Henry Burger, Hugh expanded his resume by becoming the chef de cuisine at Chef Mike Fennelly’s restaurant, Mecca, in San Francisco before moving on to a gig as the opening sous chef at Chef Gary Danko’s eponymous Michelin starred restaurant.
+Following his tenure at Café Henry Burger, Hugh expanded his resume by becoming the chef de cuisine at Chef Mike Fennelly’s restaurant in San Francisco, Mecca, before moving on to a gig as the opening sous chef at Chef Gary Danko’s eponymous Michelin starred restaurant.
 Hot off the heels of these accomplishments, Hugh moved to Athens, GA to start his first restaurant, 5&10.
-Here, his simple, disciplined style and unique interpretation of Southern food (often considered to be an amalgamation of Southern, Italian, and French cuisine) quickly garnered him a heady reputation.
+His simple, disciplined style and unique interpretation of Southern food (often considered to be an fusion of Southern, Italian, and French cuisines) quickly garnered him a heady reputation.

 Despite balancing this busy schedule, Hugh still found time to become a celebrity in his own right.
 In 2010, he competed in the third season of Top Chef Masters.
 Though he didn’t claim the top prize, he was invited to become a judge on Top Chef in season 9.
 A quick fan favorite, Hugh continued his residency on the show, serving as a judge through season 13 and hosting the Bravo Network’s complimentary online show Battle of the Sous Chefs.
 These programs expanded Hugh’s reputation throughout the country, all while he was serving some of the best culinary zingers this side of Gordon Ramsay.